sangfrois/sangfrois/README.md

  **Transdisciplinary Trailblazer // PhD student @ ConcordiaUni Tio'tia:keh**

-I see myself as a [cyber](https://en.wikipedia.org/wiki/Cybernetics)-[maverick](https://www.merriam-webster.com/dictionary/maverick) blurring boundaries and bending the rules of disciplines.
+I blur boundaries and bend the rules of disciplines.

 ***Sorry for the mess but... this is a revolution***